-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the cash basis financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Riverdale Local School District, Hancock County, Ohio, as of and for the fiscal year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the Riverdale Local School District's basic financial statements, and have issued our report thereon dated December 15, 2020, wherein we noted the Riverdale Local School District uses a special purpose framework other than accounting principles generally accepted in the United States of America.
-Also, we noted as described in Note 3 to the financial statements, the Riverdale Local School District adopted GASBS No. 84, Fiduciary Activities.
-Furthermore, as described in Note 17 to the financial statements, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the cash basis financial statements of the governmental activities, its major fund, and the aggregate remaining fund information of the Riverdale Local School District, Hancock County, Ohio, as of and for the fiscal year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the Riverdale Local School District's basic financial statements and have issued our report thereon dated December 27, 2021, wherein we noted the Riverdale Local School District uses a special purpose framework other than accounting principles generally accepted in the United States of America.
+Furthermore, as described Note 17 to the financial statements, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting